-Verify that the computer hard drive is being properly detected and setup in CMOS setup.
-If your CMOS supports "Auto", it is recommended that it be used.
-Note: if the hard drive is not being detected by the CMOS it is possible that one of the reasons below may be occurring.
+Verify that the computer hard drive is being properly detected and set up in CMOS setup.
+If your CMOS supports "Auto," we recommend that it be used.
+Note: if the hard drive is not being detected by the CMOS you have one of the problems below.

 Bad hard drive cable

-If the above recommendations have been attempted and you are still encountering the same issue, it is possible that the cable connecting the hard drive may be bad.
+If the above recommendations have been attempted and you are still encountering the same issue, the cable connecting the hard drive may be bad.
 Replace this cable with a known good cable.

 Bad hard drive

-If you continue to experience the same issues, it is possible that the hard drive may be bad.
+If you continue to experience the same issues, the hard drive may be bad.
 We recommend that the drive be replaced.
-If the computer or hard drive is still under warranty it is recommended you contact the manufacturer of the hard drive or the computer for additional recommendations or replacement.
+If the computer or hard drive is still under warranty, it is recommended you contact the computer manufacturer of the hard drive or the computer for additional recommendations or replacement.